 To Bhutanese people, the most iconic animal is the takin.
 It is the national animal of Bhutan.
-With a nose like a moose, horns like a wildebeest and body like a bison, takin the most odd-looking of Bhutan’s animals.
+With a nose like a moose, horns like a wildebeest and body like a bison, the Takin is the most odd-looking of Bhutan’s animals.
 Even the biologists didn’t know what to call it.
 So they settled on calling it a goat antelope.
 Sadly, Bhutan takin is listed as Vulnerable on the IUCN Red List of Threatened Species, mainly because of overhunting and habitat loss.

 Bhutan has about 10,000 sq km of the potential snow leopard range that is thought to contain 100-200 snow leopards.
 If you hike the Snowman trek in northern Bhutan, you will be walking through the snow leopard’s habitat and might have a chance to spot this elusive cat.

 Globally endangered, the tigers are thriving in Bhutan.
 The kingdom is home to 103 tigers according to the latest population census.
 They can be found across the country from the lowlands in the south to the elevations of over 4000 metres in the north.
 What is even better, the tigers move between the different populations in Bhutan, maintaining the much-needed genetic exchange.

 The smallest of the world’s big cats, the clouded leopard is almost as elusive as the snow leopard.
-Its preference for dense jungle habitat makes one of the most difficult animals to spot in the wild.
-Luckily for Bhutan most sightings come from Manas National Park in India, that lies adjacent to the Royal Manas National Park in Bhutan.
+Its preference for dense jungle habitat makes it one of the most difficult animals to spot in the wild.
+Luckily for Bhutan, most sightings come from Manas National Park in India, which lies adjacent to the Royal Manas National Park in Bhutan.

 The clouded leopard is an excellent climber.
 Its bag of tricks includes the ability to descend from trees head-first, hang off tree branches by a back foot or climb along horizontal beaches hanging upside-down.
 Although, if you do encounter it, it will most likely be on the ground.